 You can’t break my daughter or me!

-Rich Larsen, CEO Mobile Safety Technology Inc,
+Rich Larsen, Founder and CEO Mobile Safety Technology Inc,